C4ptainCrunch/thesis/source/index.rst

 Monte Carlo Tree Search
 -----------------------

-In this subsection, we define Markov Decision Processes (MDP) and modelize Awale with this framework.
+In this subsection, we define Markov Decision Processes (MDP) and model Awale with this framework.
 We then describe and detail Monte Carlo Tree Search, a policy-optimization algorithm for finite-horizon, finite-size MDPs.

-Markov descision processes
+Markov decision processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In decision theory a Markov decision process (MDP) models sequential decision problems in fully observable environments.